psifidotos/applet-window-title/README.md

 - Left/Right or Top/Bottom margins
 - Multi-screen ready
 - Double click in order to maximize/restore active window (for plasma panels)
+- Show activity name/icon when there is not any active window
 - Latte v0.9 ready
   * support new painting
   * support maximize/restore active window